Elderly person in wheelchair exercising using a virtual reality (VR) headset

 Bridging the digital divide

-The GOALD (Generating Older Active Lives Digitally) project is examining how to design and deliver digital resources to provide and engage older people in structured activity programmes and improve health and wellbeing.
-One of the outputs of GOALD is a toolkit for SMEs to aid design.
+The GOALD (Generating Older Active Lives Digitally) project examined how to design and deliver digital resources to provide and engage older people in structured activity programmes and improve health and wellbeing.
+One of the outputs of GOALD was a toolkit for SMEs to aid design.

-Led by the University of Stirling’s Faculty of Social Sciences’ with support from the Centre for Health Technology at the University of Plymouth, we have partnered with seven community groups based locally (Active Stirling, Sports Heritage Scotland, iSight Cornwall, Hearing Loss Cornwall, Devon and Cornwall South Asian Society, Nudge and Cornwall Rural Community Charity) and three nationally (Generations Working Together, ukactive and Sporting Heritage), as well as 12 care homes, to create intergenerational co-production groups made up of older and younger participants.
-The multidisciplinary research team has been working with the different groups to explore use and design of digital resources and assistive technologies.
-The project has included:
+Led by the University of Stirling’s Faculty of Social Sciences’ with support from the Centre for Health Technology at the University of Plymouth, we partnered with seven community groups based locally (Active Stirling, Sports Heritage Scotland, iSight Cornwall, Hearing Loss Cornwall, Devon and Cornwall South Asian Society, Nudge and Cornwall Rural Community Charity) and three nationally (Generations Working Together, ukactive and Sporting Heritage), as well as 12 care homes, to create intergenerational co-production groups made up of older and younger participants.
+The multidisciplinary research team worked with different groups to explore use and design of digital resources and assistive technologies.
+The project included:

 • user testing technologies – participants giving feedback on their experiences of using VR equipment, gaming and fitness wearables